 1. Write first, research later

-Research can be a dangerous enterprise because it’s seductive and time spent in research is time taken away from actual writing.
+Research can be a dangerous enterprise because it’s seductive and time spent in research is time taken away from actual writing of the creative process.
 Getting words on the page is job one, so it’s important to meet your daily writing goal before engaging in research.

-So if the piece you’re working on requires research, your first order of the day should be to write something else that doesn’t need research first, something you can draw purely from imagination and your own mental well.
-Fill your word quota, practice your skills, meet your production goals, and THEN move on to research the other project.
+So if the piece you’re working on requires research, your first order of the day should be to write something else that doesn’t need research, something you can draw purely from imagination and your own mental well.
+Fill your word quota, practice your skills, meet your production goals, and THEN move on to research, so you don't derail your writing process with it.

 I always have multiple works in progress.
 I’m writing project A while researching project B and thinking about and planning projects C through M.